openp2pdesign/FabDrupal/fabdrupal/sites/all/modules/leaflet_more_maps/README.txt

 You select your favorite map when you format a single field (eg Geofield) as a map or when you format a View (of multiple nodes or users) as a map.
 The module "IP Geolocation Views and Maps" module is particularly good for this.

+You can assemble your own map from the available layers at the Leaflet More Maps configuration page: admin/config/system/leaflet_more_maps.
+A layer switcher will automatically appear in the upper right-hand corner.

 The included submodule Leaflet Demo introduces a block that you can enable on a page to showcase all maps available, centered on your current location, or any